ToolJet/ToolJet/docs/docs/setup/docker.md

   :::info
   i.
 Please make sure that `TOOLJET_HOST` starts with either `http://` or `https://`

   ii.
-If there are self signed HTTPS endpoints that ToolJet needs to connect to, please make sure that `NODE_EXTRA_CA_CERTS` environment variable is set to the absolute path containing the certificates.
+If there are self-signed HTTPS endpoints that ToolJet needs to connect to, please make sure that `NODE_EXTRA_CA_CERTS` environment variable is set to the absolute path containing the certificates.

   iii.
 If you're running a linux server, `docker` might need sudo permissions.
 In that case you can either run:
   `sudo docker-compose up -d`

-  iv.
-Setup docker to run without root privileges by following the instructions written here https://docs.docker.com/engine/install/linux-postinstall/
+  iv. set up Docker to run without root privileges by following the instructions written here https://docs.docker.com/engine/install/linux-postinstall/
 :::

 </TabItem>